 1. Know Your Requirements: As the owner or part of the management, it’s important to map out your needs and preferences in a company website.
 The aim is to attract the right audience, provide a focused and clear message about your firm’s capability, history and reputation.
 You also need to ensure that your target audience gets the right information.

-2. Know Your Target Audience: It’s essential that you let your web designer know clearly who your target audience is.
+2. Know Your Target Audience: It’s essential that you let your web design agency know clearly who your target audience is.
 Convey the information you have on market size, your business model, what you will provide your clients with (expertise, financial know-how, connections with funders) and how you are different from others in the arena.

 3. Initial Meetings: Once you’ve shortlisted a few likely candidates, try to have initial meetings that include your team and theirs.
 Keep a keen eye open for what their communication style is, how open they are to your ideas, whether they value your knowledge and experience in this sector.
 You also need to be clear about your own expectations and goals for the website.
 Trust your instincts.
 Do you feel comfortable with them, do they over-promise, are your team-members happy to work with them?